AdobeDocs/experience-manager-cloud-service.en/help/operations/maintenance.md

 <!-- For audit log purging, environments with an id higher than **TBD** have the following default values: -->

 Currently, purging is not enabled by default, but this will change in the future.
-Environments that were created before the default purging is enabled will have the following defaults:

 Environments that were created after the default purging is enabled will have the following default values: